debhas4cats/fspt25_homework_homie/README.md

 ## Project Objectives

-- Create a user-friendly homework platform, with fifth graders in mind
+- Create a user-friendly homework platform, with fifth graders in mind.
+- Integrate a homework management tool to help students keep track of homework outside of class.
+- Include an authentication function to ensure student information is protected and more personalised.

 ## Technologies

 The following technologies were used to develop Homework Homie:

-## Languages
+### Languages

 - HTML
 - CSS
 - JavaScript

-## Libraries & Frameworks
+### Libraries & Frameworks

 - React (JavaScript library for building user interfaces)
 - Express (backend framework for Node.js)
 - MySQL (database technology)

-## Tools
+### Tools

 - Vite (frontend build tool)
 - Node.js (server-side JavaScript execution environment)